Business continuity and crisis management

-- Theft or vandalism - theft of computer equipment could prove devastating.
+- Theft or vandalism - theft of computer equipment could prove devastating as it may prevent you from carrying out business-critical operations.
 Similarly, vandalism of machinery or vehicles could be costly and pose health and safety risks.

 - Power cut - loss of power could have serious consequences.
 Would you be able to operate without IT or telecoms systems, key machinery or equipment?

 - Fuel shortages - temporary shortages in fuel supply could prevent staff from getting to work and affect your ability to make and receive deliveries.